Magahi Paan: Description

-India is home to diverse betelvine varieties, with Magahi being the most expensive and sought-after due to its tender nature.
-Magahi Paan, cultivated in the specific 4 districts, is renowned for its exceptional quality and premium price.
+India is home to diverse betelvine varieties, with Magahi being the most expensive and due to its tender nature.
+Magahi Paan, cultivated in the specific 4 districts, is renowned for its quality and premium price.
 This variety of betel leaf boasts a pungent, less fibrous, and easily soluble betel quid, along with an attractive shiny dark green color and distinct taste.
 Its excellent keeping quality further adds to its value.
 Its leaves are also the smallest among all paan cultivars.

 Magahi Paan's cultivation serves as a vital source of livelihood for the Chaurasia community.
 The Chaurasia community, comprising small landholders and marginal farmers, has cultivated betel vine with expertise for generations.
 Magahi Paan is sold by betel growers in Paan Mandis (markets) in Gaya and Varanasi, typically in units of 200 leaves per "Dholi".
 Additionally, Magahi Paan is suitable for bleaching, which enhances its shelf life up to 30–35 days.

 Notably, Magahi Paan has a sweeter taste than Bangala Paan from West Bengal.
 Due to its medicinal value, Magahi Paan is commonly used as a mouth freshener, antiseptic, stimulant, and cough reliever.
 This variety is prized for its soft, smooth, and glossy leaves, which are preferred by "Paan" (Betel Quid) connoisseurs and traders.

-The India Post Eastern region, Patna had released a Special Postal Cover to commemorate the Geographical Indicator for Magahi Pan (Betelvine) highlighting the significance of Magahi Paan.
+The India Post Eastern region, Patna had released a Special Postal Cover to commemorate the Geographical Indication for Magahi Pan (Betelvine) highlighting the significance of Magahi Paan.